tiffanygrantrdh/CybersecurityProject1/README.md

 - _Which file is the playbook? install-elk.yml, filebeat-playbook.yml, and metricbeat-playbook.yml
-- Where do you copy it?_ /etc/ansible/roles
+- Where do you copy it?_ /etc/ansible and /etc/ansible/roles
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 Ansible hosts file at /etc/ansible/hosts to configure specific machines or groups.
 -How do I specify which machine to install the ELK server on versus which to install Filebeat on?_The playbook will specify which machine to install to based on the hosts file.
 - _Which URL +do you navigate to in order to check that the ELK server is running? http://13.64.67.132:5601/app/kibana

 The specific commands the user will need to run to download the playbook, update the files, etc._

--SSH into JumpBoxProvisioner: sudo AdminGrant@20.121.14.98 -sudo docker start kind_mclean
+- SSH into JumpBoxProvisioner: sudo AdminGrant@20.121.14.98
+- sudo docker start kind_mclean
--sudo docker attach kind_mclean
+- sudo docker attach kind_mclean

--cd /etc/ansible/
+- cd /etc/ansible/
--Create or update playbook: nano install-elk.yml
+- Create or update playbook: nano install-elk.yml
--Run: ansible-playbook install-elk.yml
+- Run: ansible-playbook install-elk.yml

--cd /etc/ansible/roles
+- cd /etc/ansible/roles
--Create or update playbooks: nano filebeat-playbook.yml   nano metricbeat-playbook.yml
+- Create or update playbooks: nano filebeat-playbook.yml   nano metricbeat-playbook.yml
--Run: ansible-playbook filebeat-playbook.yml
+- Run: ansible-playbook filebeat-playbook.yml
--Run: ansible-playbook metricbeat-playbook.yml
+- Run: ansible-playbook metricbeat-playbook.yml